-The way you apply typography largely determines how professional and readable your documents appear.
+The way you apply typography determines how professional and readable your documents appear.
 Our brand identity offers two powerful typefaces: Merriweather (serif) and Vestula (sans-serif).
 But how do you use them to their full potential?

-The Power of Contrast: Large vs. Small
+The power of contrast: Large vs. small

 The first thing you’ll notice in our typographic system is the intentional play with contrasting sizes.
 Body text is given room to breathe with a generous font size, while captions and notes are deliberately kept smaller.
-This not only creates a clear visual hierarchy but also helps readers scan quickly and find the most important information.
+This not only creates a clear visual hierarchy but also helps readers scan and find the most important information.

-Pro-Tip: Use a minimum of 16pt for your main body text and don't go below 10pt for captions.
+Tip: Use a minimum of 16pt for your main body text and don't go below 10pt for captions.
 The reader shouldn't have to squint to understand your message.

 Merriweather, our serif typeface, was chosen for a reason.
-The small strokes (serifs) at the end of the letters help guide the eye, visually "connecting" words and significantly improving the readability of longer texts.
+The small strokes (serifs) at the end of the letters help guide the eye, visually 'connecting' words and significantly improving the readability of longer texts.
 This is why you'll see all continuous running text set in Merriweather.

 When to use Merriweather: